Becoming Degordian One - new organization setup

 - Guaranteed quality everywhere: wherever the project is based, the quality of output will be the same.

-- Bigger talent pool: merging into Degordian One gave us better access to the talents on the market and enabled us with large-scale teams.
+- Bigger talent pool: merging into Degordian One gave us better access to the talents on the market and enabled us to large-scale teams.

 - Centralization of knowledge and experience: one of the greater benefits of this reorganization is the centralization of knowledge and experience.
 In the old setup, these novelties would usually be applied or shared in the specific office.
 While now, when we learn something new, we will more easily implement and share it everywhere, no matter the location.